-We went to Avalon, Catalina, your namesake, last weekend for your first trip since you’ve been on this side of the world.
+We went to Sprout, Catalina, your namesake, last weekend for your first trip since you’ve been on this side of the world.
 We took you last November, the day after Thanksgiving, when you were in my tummy and Daddy and I stood on a standup paddle board together and tipped over into a kelp bed.
 We never got that Christmas card photo.

 This trip was planned by your Nonnie and Poppy.
 The first time they took your Aunt Danielle, Aunt Maddie and I, the year started with the number 19 and we had an orange dinghy thats motor indicated with pictures that it could go as slow as a turtle or as fast as a rabbit.
 Even when “going bunny” we never had to worry about making a wake in the ‘no wake’ zones.